asciidiego/cepad/readme.md

 ```

-TO run the image sender/receiver, use this other script:
+To run the image sender/receiver, use this other script:

 ```bash